-Why do wine glasses have a stems?
+Why do wine glasses have stems?

 The first stemmed glass is said to have originated in Venice, the capital of glassmaking, around the 1400s.
 The style was based on the structure of the chalice that was used for religious purposes.
-Though, at that time, wine was still drunk in cups that were either made from wood, leather, pewter or clay, so the stemware didn’t receive much attention.
+At that time, wine was drunk in cups that were either made from wood, leather, pewter or clay, so the stemware didn’t receive much attention.
 Around 1450, the cristallo glass was invented and was used on the island of Murano in Venice.
 With this, it helped in enhancing the look of glassware especially with its colorless appearance.

 It was only until the late 18th century that the stemmed glassware gained popularity due to the booming glassware business.
 Also, using the stemmed wine glass represents status, so when you see someone back in that time using or owning a wine glass, you can think that he/ she is rich.
 Since then, this particular design for wine glass has become the standard for serving wine.
 Nowadays, people have developed numerous designs for glasses that are supposed to be trendy.
 Nevertheless, the stemmed wine glassware still prevails because it offers something beyond the look.

 The first crucial thing that we should know about wine is that maintaining its temperature is important.
 From the time it is stored until it is served, optimal temperature is key in having a nice wine, with all its flavors and aromas intact.
 Our hands are one of the warmest parts of our body and the stem provides the grip that lets you hold the glass without coming in contact with the bowl.
 What happens when you touch the bowl instead of the stem is that heat from your hands radiates and warms the glass - eventually raising the temperature of wine.
 This form of body heat can affect the flavor of the wine and there’s a chance that the alcohol taste will overpower the other flavors.